Tintern: Brass, iron and wire works

-Though it has been suggested that the monks or lay brethren of Tintern Abbey exploited the woodlands and river power for operating iron forges, evidence of this is lacking.
-Industrial activity began in 1568 when the newly established Company of Mineral and Battery Works built a wireworks.
+It has been suggested that the monks or lay brethren of Tintern Abbey exploited the woodlands and river power for operating iron forges, but evidence of this is lacking.
+Industrial activity began in 1568 when the newly-established Company of Mineral and Battery Works built a wireworks.
 It is possible that brass was made, but the works mainly made iron wire.
-This was used for a wide variety of industries with essential goods: cards for the woollen industry, nails, pins, knitting needles and fish hooks.
-The site was convenient, because the Wye offered transportation, the Angiddy stream provided water power, trees in nearby woods were used for charcoal fuel, and the locality provided a ready supply of minerals.
+This was used to produce a wide variety of goods: cards for the woollen industry, nails, pins, knitting needles and fish hooks.
+The site was convenient, because the Wye allowed transport, the Angiddy stream provided water power, trees in nearby woods were used for charcoal fuel, and the locality provided a ready supply of minerals.
 The company began letting their works.
 Farmers of the works in the 17th century included Sir Basil Brooke, Thomas Foley, the important ironmaster and his son Thomas Foley.
 A blast furnace and forges were built in the valley in the 17th century and operated with the wireworks until the end of the 19th century.

 For 300 years, the numerous works and forges along the Angidy Valley dominated the village and surrounding communities.
-A branch from the Wye Valley Railway to the Lower Wireworks by way of a bridge (the 'Wireworks Bridge') was completed in 1875, but too late to stop them going out of business.
-In 1878 a new company leased the site to manufacture tinplate although by 1895 it was reported as closed and only some ruins, associated ponds, leats and culverts are now visible.
-The bridge was used in the early 20th century as a horse-drawn tramway and now carries a tourist footpath to the opposite bank.
+A branch from the Wye Valley Railway to the Lower Wireworks by way of a bridge (the 'Wireworks Bridge') was completed in 1875, but this was too late to stop them going out of business.
+In 1878 a new company leased the site to manufacture tinplate, but by 1895 it was reported as closed and only some ruins, associated ponds, leats and culverts are now visible.
+The bridge was used in the early 20th century for a horse-drawn tramway and now carries a tourist footpath to the opposite bank.
 In March 2021, discovery of an underground structure paralleling Angiddy Brook was initially thought to be a "secret medieval tunnel system".
 Subsequent investigation identified the structure as an original leat system for one of the "missing" mills associated with Tintern Abbey.

 The tourist industry

 By the late 18th century, tourism had started in the Wye Valley, with many visitors travelling on the river to see the abbey and other "picturesque" sites in the area.
 William Wordsworth stayed in the village in 1798 and wrote Lines Written a Few Miles above Tintern Abbey.
 The completion of the turnpike road (now the A466) in the valley in 1829, and the arrival of the Wye Valley Railway in the 1870s, greatly increased the number of visitors, and tourism became the mainstay of Tintern's economy and remains so today.
-The Royal George Hotel is one of several hotels, inns, and guest-houses located beside the main road.
+The grade II listed Wild Hare Inn, formerly the Royal George Hotel, was established soon after the turnpike road opened.